top of page

 Where do I get a firearms permit?

-:Georgia does not require a conceal carry permit, but allows resident permit holders to conceal firearms.
-Military service personnel do not need a permit.
-If you are a resident of Georgia, you will need a Georgia permit, firearms reciprocity agreements notwithstanding.
+Georgia does not require a conceal carry permit, as Georgia is a constitutional carry state.
+If you are a resident of Georgia, and plan to travel outside the state, you may need a Georgia permit, firearms reciprocity agreements notwithstanding.
 Applicants must meet the license qualifications for Georgia.
-This is an extensive list addressed in Georgia Code 16-11-129.
-Applications can be gotten at Monroe County Probate Court.
-Probate court will provide the applicant with information regarding fees and how to get fingerprinted.
+This extensive list is addressed in Georgia Code 16-11-129.
+Applications can be found at the Monroe County Probate Court.
+The Probate court will provide the applicant with information regarding fees and information on fingerprinting.
 The permit lasts for five years at which time the applicant must apply for a renewal.

 Where do I request patrol of my house when I am away on vacation?